Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 modes of accessing a validator or JSON Schema as a bad practice.
 It can make your schemas harder to understand and to reuse.

+## DirSchema keywords

+The keywords used in dirschema can be classified into some groups:

+* **Primitive rules**: `type`, `valid`, `validMeta`

+The primitive rules are those which perform the actual desired validation on a path.

+* **Logical connectives**: `not`, `anyOf`, `allOf`, `oneOf`

+The logical connectives work in the same way as in JSON Schema and are used to build more complex rules from the primitive rules.

+* **Control flow**: `if`, `then`, `else`

+Logically, the `if`/`then`/`else` construct is not necessary, because `if x then y else z` is equivalent to `(x and y) or (not x and z)`.
+The construct is provided for a different reason - the primitive rules and logical connectives all record validation errors, which in the end will be shown to some user and might be hard to interpret.

+The `if` rule will not leave any error trace regardless of satisfaction or violation, as its result is only used for deciding whether `then` or `else` is to be evaluated.
+Thus it is to be used in cases where a precondition needs to hold before some rule is evaluated, but failing to satisfy that condition should not clutter the validation error report.

+* **Pattern matching**: `match`, `rewrite`, `next`

+The pattern matching keywords are the mechanism for selecting which rules to apply to which paths and constructing relations between paths.

+* **Settings**: `matchStart`, `matchStop`, `description`, `details`

+The setting keywords affect the behaviour of the evaluation, but have no "truth value".

 ## DirSchema Evaluation

 When validating a dataset, the DirSchema is evaluated for each path individually and